 about us

-The Jewish people of KKSY (Kahal Kadosh She’erit Yisrael) and its sister congregations (KKMI; Kahal Kadosh Mikweh Yisrael, and KKTT Kahal Kadosh Talmud Torah) are made up of well over 300 people, mostly living in the area around Mbale.
-This subgroup of Abayudaya (meaning ‘Jews’ in the Luganda language) is unique in that they are Orthodox Jews who practice Sephardic Judaism, the only such community in Uganda.
+The Ugandan Jewish communities of KKSY (Kahal Kadosh She’erit Yisrael) and its sister congregations (KKMI: Kahal Kadosh Mikweh Yisrael, and KKTT: Kahal Kadosh Talmud Torah) consist of well over 300 people, mostly near the city of Mbale, East Uganda.
+This subgroup of Abayudaya (meaning “Jews” in the Luganda language) is unique in that they are Orthodox Ugandan Jews who practice Sephardic Judaism.

 Building proud and fully functioning communities